awolffromspace/nes-emu/README.md

 ## Usage (Debian Linux)

-Install dependencies (Clang and SDL) and compile:
+Install the dependencies (Clang and SDL) and compile:

 ```
 make install